 Difficulty accepting compliments

 Accepting compliments can be a beautiful expression of acknowledging our worth and the positive impact we have on others.
-Yet, many of us find it challenging to receive these kind words with grace and genuine appreciation.
-We may downplay compliments, deflect them, or even feel uncomfortable in the spotlight.
-However, it’s crucial to recognize that accepting compliments is not about arrogance or seeking validation, but rather about honoring our own unique qualities and allowing ourselves to be seen and celebrated.
+Yet, I found it challenging to receive these kind words of appreciation for a long time.
+It was uncomfortable to accept a compliment.
+Because of that, I often downplayed compliments and deflected them.
+I had to learn that accepting compliments is not about arrogance or seeking validation. but about honoring my own unique qualities and allowing myself to be seen and celebrated.

 Self-sabotage can be a sneaky and insidious habit that holds us back from reaching our full potential.
 It’s that self-destructive pattern that seems to sabotage our own success, happiness, and personal growth.
 We may find ourselves procrastinating, making excuses, or engaging in behaviors that undermine our goals and dreams.
+I did this to myself for decades!
 But why do we do this to ourselves?
 Often, self-sabotage stems from fear of failure, fear of success, or deeply ingrained limiting beliefs that we are unworthy or incapable of achieving greatness.

 However, it’s important to realize that self-sabotage is not our true nature; it’s a learned response that can be unlearned.
 By cultivating self-awareness, identifying our self-sabotaging behaviors, and challenging the underlying beliefs that drive them, we can break free from this cycle and unlock our true potential.
 It’s time to rewrite our inner narrative, embrace self-compassion, and step into a future where we thrive and achieve the success we truly deserve.

 Feeling unworthy is an all too common struggle that can cast a dark shadow over our lives.
 It whispers in our minds, convincing us that we don’t deserve love, happiness, or success.
 It creeps into our hearts, eroding our self-esteem and causing us to question our own value.
+Being a plus-sized woman for most of my adult life, there have been many people who have tried to tell me that the number on the scale was proof that I’m not worthy.
+That me being overweight somehow meant that I deserved less in my life.
+And now, being middle-aged in a society that prizes youth gives the same message.
 But here’s the truth: you are inherently worthy, just as you are.
-Your worth is not defined by external validation or achievements; it is an intrinsic part of your being.
+Your worth is not defined by external validation or achievements.
+It isn’t about how much you weigh or make; it is an intrinsic part of your being.

 The journey to embracing your worthiness begins with recognizing the negative self-talk and limiting beliefs that perpetuate these feelings of unworthiness.
 It involves challenging the critical voice within and replacing it with self-compassion and self-love.
 It requires acknowledging your unique strengths, embracing your imperfections, and honoring the incredible person you are.
 Remember, you are deserving of all the love, joy, and abundance that life has to offer.
 It’s time to break free from the chains of feeling unworthy and step into the light of your true worth.